-Novel coronavirus disease (COVID-19) is a malady affecting respiratory system of human being and is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-A number of meteorological factors as well as elements of weather has been found directly correlated with the case fatality rate of COVID-19 in different groups of people all over the world.
-This study focused on the mathematical modeling of the correlation and prediction of reported case fatality rate of COVID among peoples of different region of Bangladesh over a certain period of time.
-For that, Simple Exponential Smoothing (SES), Auto-Regressive Integrated Moving Average (ARIMA), Autoregressive Integrated Moving Average with Explanatory Variables (ARIMAX), Bayesian Structural Time Series (BSTS), Automatic forecasting time-series model (Prophet) was implied to identify the trend of CFR for COVID-19 in Bangladesh.
-According to the analysis performed in this study, temperature was found to have negative relationship with the case fatality rate of the disease.
-Based on the data from most part of bangladesh, it was found that increased humidity raises the transmission rate of COVID in local people.
-However, precipitation rate was found positively linked to the COVID rCFR that increase the case fatality rate among people.
-Finally, wind speed was surprisingly found to suppress the rCFR inspite of higher transmission.
+Novel coronavirus disease (COVID-19) is an infectious disease that affecting the respiratory system of human beings and is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+Several meteorological factors and weather elements are directly correlated with the reported case fatality rate (rCFR) of COVID-19 in different groups of people worldwide.
+This study focused on the mathematical modeling of the correlation and prediction of the rCFR of COVID-19 in Bangladesh with the data from the WHO’s daily situation reports dated May 1, 2020 to August 31, 2021.
+For that, Simple Exponential Smoothing (SES), Auto-Regressive Integrated Moving Average (ARIMA), Autoregressive Integrated Moving Average with Explanatory Variables (ARIMAX), Bayesian Structural Time Series (BSTS), Automatic forecasting time-series model (Prophet) was implied to identify the trend of rCFR for COVID-19 in Bangladesh.
+According to the analysis performed in this study, the temperature was found to have a negative relationship with the rCFR of the disease.
+Based on the data from most of Bangladesh, it was found that increased humidity raises the transmission rate of COVID in local people.
+However, precipitation rate was found positively linked to the COVID rCFR that increases the case fatality rate.
+Finally, wind speed was surprisingly found to suppress the rCFR inspire of higher transmission.
 Such type of critical analysis with the help of optimum volume of data can help to accurately track the pattern of pandemics.
 Such reports and predictions might help to plan and execute preventive measures for local people in respect of certain locality.

 1. Introduction